SumaiyaSaima05/Portfolio/Undergrad works/readme.md

-Highlights of some of the projects done during undergrad
+Highlights of some of the robotics projects I did during undergrad: